Topics in this article include:

 p. have a Smart TV, Smart appliances/light bulbs, or are being exposed to harmful scalar waves by other means

-Clearly, "naturally occurring" sources have an advantage over isolated pieces of plants or chemical lab-derived inventions (like NAC), simply due to the more comprehensive nutritional profiles found in whole foods and herbs allowing for a synergistic balance of medicinal influences entering the body at once.
+Clearly, "naturally occurring" sources have an advantage over isolated pieces of plants or petroleum chemical derived inventions (like NAC), simply due to the more comprehensive nutritional profiles found in whole foods and herbs, allowing for a synergistic balance of medicinal influences entering the body at once.

-NAC stimulates the body to thin the lung mucus to increase expectoration to purge the toxin, and increases kidney output in order to rid itself of poisons in the body.
+NAC stimulates the body to thin the lung mucus to increase expectoration and increase kidney output in order to rid itself of poisons in the body.
+But, what if the NAC is also adding poisonous chemicals to the body (as will be shown below)?

-The most commonly reported adverse effects for IV formulations of acetylcysteine are rash, urticaria [hives], and itchiness.
+The most commonly reported adverse effects from IV formulations of N-acetylcysteine are rash, urticaria [hives], and itchiness.

 Up to 18% of patients have been reported to experience anaphylaxis reaction, which are defined as rash, hypotension, wheezing, and/or shortness of breath.
 Lower rates of anaphylactoid reactions have been reported with slower rates of infusion...